autogluon/autogluon-rag/docs/tutorials/general/code_parameters.md

-# This is a tutorial on the optional parameters that can be passed into the `AutoGluonRAG` class when using the package through code.
+# Tutorial on the optional parameters that can be passed into the `AutoGluonRAG` class when using the package through code.

 These are the <b>optional</b> parameters that can be passed into the `AutoGluonRAG` class:
 ```python